antonshpak100/ESP32-CAM_CLI/README.md

 ### Uploading code to the ESP32

-* For this project, I am using the ExampleWebServer for the ESP32-CAM.
+* For this project, I am using the example CameraWebServer for the ESP32-CAM.
 This can be found by going to File -> Examples -> ESP32 -> Camera -> CameraWebServer.

 <img src="https://github.com/antonshpak100/ESP32-CAM_CLI/blob/main/images-for-readme/7-CameraWebServer.png?raw=true" alt="image showing CameraWebServer" width="640">

-* I've also linked the ExampleWebServer files in this repo [here](https://github.com/antonshpak100/ESP32-CAM_CLI/tree/main/CameraWebServer).
+* I've also linked the example CameraWebServer files in this repo [here](https://github.com/antonshpak100/ESP32-CAM_CLI/tree/main/CameraWebServer).
 * I need to modify the code slightly to make it work in my situation.
 * First, I need to select the correct camera.
 * Within the CameraWebServer.ino file, I comment out CAMERA_MODEL_ESP_EYE and uncomment CAMERA_MODEL_AI_THINKER: